All photos were taken from Instagram

 Photo by: @kaichong_wong

 Established in 1930, the Capitol Theatre has seen numerous Singaporean performance art from theater productions to live concerts.
-Its sign is memorable for the retro stylings that have hardly changed throughout it’s near 90 years of existence.
-It has seen its stage used for movie premieres graced by the likes of Charlie Chaplin and Ava Gardner, hosting the Miss Singapore beauty pageant and eventually being redeveloped into Singapore’s main screening theater for blockbuster films.
+Its sign is memorable for the retro stylings that has hardly changed throughout its near 90 years of existence.
+It has seen its stage used for movie premieres graced by the likes of Charlie Chaplin and Ava Gardner, hosting the Miss Singapore beauty pageant and eventually being redeveloped into Singapore’s main screening theater for blockbuster films, including the Singapore premiere of Crazy Rich Asians.

 Address: 17 Stamford Rd, Singapore 178907